Tulsa County DHS Worker Accused Of Downloading Child Pornography

 Video

-Joseph Koss was arrested over the weekend and is accused of downloading child pornography.
+A Tulsa County Department of Human Services employee was arrested over the weekend, accused of downloading child pornography.

 Keep up-to-date with everything that happens in your world.